How many times have you wanted to travel somewhere but you didn’t have a travel companion?

 - creative ways to chronicle your trip

-Even though I’ve traveled on my own before, you give advice that I (shamefully) never considered: The cellphone trick while in a taxi?
-Genius!
-I appreciate how complete you’ve made the guide.The section on helping family and friends deal with the trip was really helpful; as too, was the section on looking good in travel photos!
+Even though I’ve traveled on my own before, you give advice that I (shamefully) never considered and I appreciate how complete you’ve made the guide.The section on helping family and friends deal with the trip was really helpful and so was the section on looking good in travel photos!
 Your guide is the first I’ve read that actually touches on menstruating while travelling, with more advice than “bring extra tampons in case they’re hard to come by.”
 Bravo. – Janine, Growing in Grace

 We traveled abroad this summer (my first trip EVER) and I wish I would have read this first.
 Seriously.
-Adventures in Lady Travel is a valuable resource for single gals and for anyone who decides to embark on an adventure but is unsure of what to do after the tickets are purchased.
+This is a valuable resource for anyone who decides to embark on an adventure but is unsure of what to do after the tickets are purchased.
 Sarah pretty much covers it all.
-With style and wit, she breaks down the often intimidating world of travel into manageable and entertaining bite-sized sections. – Amanda, Salvaged Strawberry
+She breaks down the often intimidating world of travel into manageable and entertaining bite-sized sections. – Amanda, Salvaged Strawberry

 This is full of good info that people are scared to ask, or won’t think of.
 I love the section on friendship burnout.
 I think that is an aspect of travel that a lot of people don’t talk about!
 I really like the section on how to pick a travel buddy.
 People might think of things like money, but priorities and level of comfort in lodgings are vital.
 An awesome resource! – Julia H, The Epic Adventurer

 It’s SO informative for first time travelers and you covered WAY MORE than I would have even ever THOUGHT to cover.
 Well done! – Lauren, Living Life Barefoot